 Trump to Press after APEC: Praises Putin, Rips ‘Hacks’ Brennan, Clapper, Comey

 Nov.
 11, 2017 (EIRNS)—On the plane from Da Nang to Hanoi in Vietnam today, where President Trump is being hosted in a state visit, the President opened up to the press corps, clearly energized by the historic events of the past days.
-He focusing at length on the importance of ending the insane Russiagate, establishing close relations with Russia and Putin, while also ripping into the "political hacks" Brennan, Clapper and Comey, the cohorts of legal assassin Robert Mueller in the coup attempt against Trump.
+He focussed at length on the importance of ending the insane Russiagate, establishing close relations with Russia and Putin, while also ripping into the "political hacks" Brennan, Clapper and Comey, the cohorts of legal assassin Robert Mueller in the coup attempt against Trump.
 Some quotes from the White House transcript:

 On the Asia trip thus far: